JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 *If you fall on this stuff it will mess you up!*

 Once Jules and I made it around the far side of the mangroves we decided to walk back through the water.
-We waded in across the seagrass bed; the bottom was incredibly mucky.
+We waded in across the seagrass bed, the bottom was incredibly mucky.
 Every step we took sunk us deeper into the silt, the grass tickling our legs as we trudged through.
 We decided to cut the walk short and headed towards higher ground near the mangroves.
 In fifty years, that whole area will probably be dry.
 If no one removes the mangroves they will continue to aggregate soils with their roots and add to the beach of the island.
 Like I mentioned before, they are some hard working trees.

 ![baby-mangrove-pic](/images/baby-mangrove-pic.jpg)

 *Newly established mangrove propagules*

 After a few hours of exploring it was time to leave, Jules and I meandered back along the beach toward the skiff.
-My mom was in the water ahead of us near the lone mangrove tree and pointed out a mangrove tree crab.
+My mom was in the water ahead of us and pointed out a mangrove tree crab.
 He clutched the branches just below the water line, no doubt hunting for his dinner.
 These crabs feed primarily on mangrove leaves but prefer small fish and invertebrates.
 We named him Constance the crab, I hope he's prosperous for years to come.

 ![mangrove-crab-pic](/images/mangrove-crab-pic.jpg)

 *He is right at home bobbing about on the roots*

-We packed ourselves and our stuff back into the skiff and headed back to the boat for dinner.
+We packed ourselves and our stuff into the skiff and headed back to the boat for dinner.
 Later that night we broke out the charts and planned our next move, Shroud Cay here we come!
 It marks the very northern tip of the Exumas Land and Sea Park which was the first ever marine protected area and no-take zone.

 ![two-of-us-pic](/images/two-of-us-pic.jpg)